9176324/SyscallTable/README.md

 both support x86 and x64, it is very convenient to use.

 ## Build steps :
-	Copy code file to you source dir, import file to you project, declaring function with "Stub" prefix, It is not use "Zw" or "Nt" to prevent conflicts, than you can use this function, needn't include any header file.
+	Copy code file to you source directory.
+	Import file to you project.
+	Declaring function with "Stub" prefix, it is not use "Zw" or "Nt" to prevent conflicts.
+	Use it like sample code, needn't include any header file.

 ## Sample :